renezurbruegg/SemanticInstanceFusion/README.md

 ## References
 This code is based on the TSDF Fusion implementation by [Andy Zeng](https://github.com/andyzeng/tsdf-fusion-python).

 The dataset in the Dataset folder is only thought as an example.
-It is from the [Redwood Dataset](http://redwood-data.org/indoor/dataset.html):
+It consists of images from the [Redwood Dataset](http://redwood-data.org/indoor/dataset.html):

 ## Installation